scharlottej13/dask-blog/_posts/2021-08-29-mosaic-fusion.md

 1. the image tiles will be be overlapping,
 2. in the general case, individual image tiles may not be positioned on an exact grid and they can also have small rotations.

-`block_info` dictionary and creating some pseudo-code together, I managed to implement mosaic fusion in Dask Image.
+Using the `block_info` dictionary and creating some pseudo-code together, Volker managed to implement mosaic fusion with `dask-image`.
+From the [Dask documentaion](https://docs.dask.org/en/latest/generated/dask.array.map_blocks.html?highlight=block_info#dask.array.map_blocks):

-From the dask documentaion:
 > Your block function gets information about where it is in the array by accepting a special `block_info` or `block_id` keyword argument.

+The basic outline of the image mosiac workflow is as follows:
+1. Read in image tiles acquired from the microscope
+2. Calculate the location of the image tiles, using information from the sample stage position at the time each image tile was acquired
+3. Use an affine transformation to place the image tiles in their proper location
+4. Fuse the combined images into a single result

 ### Results